Orthodox Cathedral of St. Nicholas, Białystok: In independent Poland

 In June 2010, St. Nicholas was visited by the Patriarch of Jerusalem, Theophilos III.
 On August 18, 2012 - head of the Russian Orthodox Church, Patriarch of Moscow and all Russia, Cyril I, August 21, 2016 - Patriarch of Antioch, Jan X, in August 2018 - the metropolitan of America and Canada, Tikhon Mollard, head of the Orthodox Church of America, and September 21–22 of the same year, Alexandrian Patriarch Theodor II.

+Behind the church building, there was a former catechism house (had the number 15b Lipowa, later 4 Sw.
+Mikolaja street), which housed Public General School for Boys no. 9 in the years 1920-1939.
+The building was built around 1803 and was demolished in 2021.